ibm-cloud-docs/api-handbook/design/models.md

    explanation for why (and under what circumstances) a value is not required for the resource, in the property schema `description`

-[^omit-to-remove]: Removal of an existing value applies only the case of a `PUT`-based resource replacement operation.
+[^omit-to-remove]: Removal of an existing value applies only to the case of a `PUT`-based resource replacement operation.

 A `null` value for a field MUST NOT be accepted in a request body except in a [JSON merge patch